MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-4.4.1/other-install.md

 Azure PowerShell has multiple installation methods.
 Using PowerShellGet with the PowerShell Gallery is the preferred method.
 Azure PowerShell can be installed on Windows using the Web Platform Installer (WebPI) or by using the MSI file available from GitHub.
-Azure PowerShell can also be installed in a Docker container.

 ## Install on Windows using the Web Platform Installer